 - The health of your small intestines.

-- How long you chew your food.
+- How long do you chew your food

 - What you eat with your protein.
 Carbs should be avoided when consuming a protein meal.